Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Perimenopause is a transitional time that ends in menopause.
 Menopause means your periods have ended.
-When you have no menstrual cycle for a full 12 months, you have officially reached menopause.
+When you have no menstrual cycle for 12 months in a row, you have officially reached menopause.

 Advertisement